| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 your mastery over it, you become afraid to open the door

+to its room.
 This kind of advice can be a bit overwhelming for the

 beginning writer, but there is no getting around it - if